MTGMAD/Fedi-Sleuth/README.md

 1. **Launch the application**
    - Run `pixelfed-rust.exe`

-2. **Configure your Pixelfed instance**
+2. **Configure Your Platforms**

-   - Click the ⚙️ Settings button
+   **Pixelfed (OAuth)**
+   - Go to Settings → API & Authentication → Pixelfed
-   - Enter your Pixelfed instance URL (e.g., `pixelfed.social`)
+   - Enter your instance URL (e.g., `pixelfed.social`)

-3. **Authenticate with OAuth**
-   - Click "🔑 Sign In with Pixelfed"
+   - Enable Pixelfed and click "🔑 Sign In with Pixelfed"
-   - Authorize the app in your browser
-   - The app will automatically receive the authentication token
+   - Authorize in your browser - the app will automatically receive the token

+   **Mastodon (OAuth)**
+   - Go to Settings → API & Authentication → Mastodon
+   - Enter your instance URL (e.g., `mastodon.social`)
+   - Enable Mastodon and click "🔑 Sign In with Mastodon"
+   - Authorize in your browser - same OAuth flow as Pixelfed

+   **Bluesky (App Password)**
+   - Go to Settings → API & Authentication → Bluesky
+   - Enable Bluesky
+   - Enter your handle (e.g., `yourname.bsky.social`)
+   - Create an app password at bsky.app → Settings → App Passwords
+   - Paste the app password and click "🔑 Sign In with Bluesky"

-4. **Start searching**
+3. **Start Searching**
    - Switch to the 🔍 Search tab
+   - Choose platforms to search (checkboxes next to Pixelfed/Mastodon/Bluesky)
-   - Choose "User" or "Hashtag" search type
+   - Select "User" or "Hashtag" search type
    - Enter a username (e.g., `@alice@pixelfed.social`) or hashtag (e.g., `#photography`)
+   - Set days back to search (7-365, default: 60)
    - Click "Start Search"

+4. **View Results**
+   - Results are grouped by platform with emoji indicators
+   - Each platform section shows post count or error messages
+   - Hover over results for full preview popups
+   - See total posts across all platforms at the top

+5. **Download Media**
+   - Click "⬇️ Download All" to save media from all platforms
+   - Files organized: `Downloads/Fedi_Sleuth/{Platform}/{query}_{timestamp}/`
+   - Watch real-time progress as downloads complete

 ### Search Tips

+**Platform Selection:**
+- Check/uncheck platforms in the search panel to control which are queried
+- Only enabled AND authenticated platforms will be searched
+- Results are grouped by platform for easy comparison

 **User Search:**
 - Local users: `alice` or `@alice`
-- Remote users: `@alice@pixelfed.social` or `alice@mastodon.social`
+- Remote users: `@alice@pixelfed.social`, `@alice@mastodon.social`, or `alice.bsky.social`
 - First search for remote users may take longer (federation lookup)
+- Bluesky requires exact handle format (e.g., `name.bsky.social`)

 **Hashtag Search:**
 - Enter with or without #: `photography` or `#photography`
+- Bluesky uses different hashtag indexing - results may vary
-- Popular hashtags may timeout - try more specific hashtags
+- Popular hashtags may timeout - try more specific tags
-- Searches are limited to authenticated instance
+- Each platform searches its own federated timeline

 **Date Range:**
-- Default: 180 days back
+- Default: 60 days back
-- Adjust "Days to search back" to search older/newer content
+- Adjust "Days to search back" slider (7-365 days)
 - Longer ranges = more results but slower searches
+- Each platform enforces its own API rate limits

 ### Download Media

-1. Perform a search
+1. Perform a multi-platform search
-2. Review results in the preview popup (hover over items)
+2. Review results - grouped by Pixelfed 🟣, Mastodon 🐘, Bluesky 🦋
+3. Hover over items to preview content
-3. Click "⬇️ Download All" button
+4. Click "⬇️ Download All" button
-4. Media will be saved to your configured download folder
-5. Optional: Enable "Organize by date" in Settings for automatic date-based folders
+5. Media saved to: `Downloads/Fedi_Sleuth/{Platform}/{query}_{timestamp}/`
+   - Example: `Downloads/Fedi_Sleuth/Pixelfed/linux2073_20251207/`
+   - Example: `Downloads/Fedi_Sleuth/Mastodon/photography_20251207/`
+6. Watch progress bar for real-time download status

 ## Configuration